cypress-io/cypress-documentation/source/guides/references/protractor-migration-guide.md

 ## Parallelization

-One of the worst things that can happen to a developer is to be forced to wait for a 2 hour end-to-end test suite to before verifying something works or not.
-Instead, Cypress Dashboard Service allows your tests to run in parallel.
-If your longest test only test a minute to run, this means that you've just cut down your testing by over 12,000%!
+One of the worst things that can happen to a developer is to be forced to wait for a 2 hour end-to-end test suite to finish before verifying something works.
+Instead, the {% url "Cypress Dashboard Service" dashboard-introduction %} allows your tests to run {% url "in parallel" parallelization %}.
+If your longest test only takes a minute to run, this means that you've just cut down your testing by over 12,000%!

 This feature is available in Protractor and requires you to configure your application with multiple options (i.e., `sharedTestFiles`, `maxInstances`, etc.).
 An example is provided below: